-Sitting outside Shibuya Station is the area's unofficial mascot, Hachiko.
+Sitting outside Shibuya Station is a symbol of the area, Hachiko.
 Immortalized as a bronze statue, this humble Akita dog has come to represent loyalty and perseverance, two essential qualities in Japanese folklore.
 The story behind Hachiko is as heartbreaking as it is sweet.

 Hachiko came to Tokyo with his owner, Eizaburo Ueno, a professor at Tokyo University.
 Hachiko would walk to the station with Ueno every morning and would return to the station every afternoon to meet his master from the train.
 One afternoon in 1925, however, Ueno didn't show up, having died unexpectedly from a hemorrhage.